moliver28/research-handbook/content/job-families/finance/it-security-engineer.md

 Staff IT Security Engineer is a [grade 8](https://about.gitlab.com/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades) and reports to the [Manager, IT Security Operations](https://handbook.gitlab.com/job-families/finance/manager-it-security-operations/)

-### Staff IT Security Engineer
+### Staff IT Security Engineer Responsibilities

 Extends the Senior IT Security Engineer responsibilities plus:
+- Lead the development and implementation of security architecture and design, ensuring that it aligns with the GitLab's business objectives and industry best practices.
+- Develop, review, and enforce security policies, procedures, and standards to maintain a strong security posture and compliance with relevant regulations and standards.
+- Identify, assess, and prioritize security risks, and develop and execute risk mitigation strategies and action plans.
-- Coaches team members on skills and behaviors aligned with GitLab Values.
+- Provide leadership and guidance to junior security engineers and analysts, mentoring them in developing their skills and knowledge aligned with GitLab Values.
 - Consistently demonstrates and educates other team members on GitLab remote work best practices.

 ### Staff IT Security Engineer Requirements

 Extends the Senior IT Security Engineer requirements plus:
-- Add
+- 5 to 10 years of relevant work experience in cybersecurity or related roles.
+Experience should include progressively responsible positions with increasing complexity.
+- Nice to have: Industry certifications such as Certified Information Systems Security Professional (CISSP).
+- Strong project management skills, including the ability to plan, execute, and monitor security initiatives effectively.

 ## Principal IT Security Engineer